obsidianzh/obsidian-docs/en/Start here.md

 If you have notes from ==Roam Research==, ==Notion,== or other systems,  [[Importing data|here's how to import them]].

-If you'd like to know more about Obsidian, you can [[Obsidian|read about our story]].
+If you'd like to know more about Obsidian, you can [[en/Obsidian/Obsidian|read about our story]].

 By the way, you can feel free to edit these help docs, but when you click Settings => Help => Read Help again, they will be overwritten.
 So, don't put anything in them you want to keep.